wrench-project/eduwrench-slurm-terminal-simulator/README.md

 ## Building the client
 After checking if you have nodejs and npm installed enter the client directory and run `npm ci`.
 Do not run `npm install` unless all libraries installed by npm have been checked to work then in that case, make sure to update the package.json and package-lock.json files.

-Make sure to change the serverAddress variable on line 49 in the index.js file to the correct ip address to wherever the server is running which is most likely localhost.
+**Make sure to change the serverAddress variable on line 49 in the index.js file to the correct ip address to wherever the server is running which is most likely localhost.**

 With node_modules folder in the directory, run the shell script setup.sh to bundle up the javascript and the needed libraries.

 ## Running

-You need to start the server first before starting the client because the current implementation requires this sequence for it to run properly (likely needs to be fixed/changed later).
-Super user permission is required because you will be starting on port 80.
-For whatever reason, if the server does not run on port 80, then the client cannot make REST API requests which are necessary in the operation.
+Superuser permission may be required because the server listens on port 80.
+(For whatever reason, if the server does not run on port 80, then the client cannot make the necessary REST API requests.)

 ```